 While in Madrid, I was setting up an exhibition; the second location of the exhibition; the other being the Netherlands last year.
 I handled all the coordination, communication and budget for this exhibition.
 I am amazed at how much I've grown up over the years, both personally and professionally.
 I have thrown himself into the world, and the world has professionally responded profoundly, and positively.

-The exhibition I have been setting up here in Madrid had its opening last night, and to my happiness (and with much thanks to my excellent PR skills, might I say (and some beautifully designed posters, too!)), it was a full house – with a great opening debate and lecture, and lots of wine and tapas being thrown around afterwards.
+The exhibition I had been setting up, here in Madrid, had its opening last night, and to my happiness (and with much thanks to my excellent public relations skills, might I say (and some beautifully designed posters, too!)), it was a full house–with a great opening debate and lecture, and lots of wine and tapas being thrown around afterwards.
 I passed on the wine, instead opting for water; I was exhausted after the week of set-up, and I still am.
 But in the end, it's good to know that I am capable of overseeing production of an entire exhibition, for one of the Netherlands most respected designers at that.
 Over the last three and a half years I have published many articles I'm proud of, in some of the greatest design magazines, edited four books, practiced and refined my stream of conscious writing beyond belief-and have become really happy with who I am in the world, where I am in the world, and I have become even more convinced that I've found my professional slice that fits within the globe.
 Everyday at work, I get to play with pictures and words, and tell stories.
 Life is so wonderful; I will always remember that, no matter what.
 I mean; we're alive!

-Li Edelkoort's main forcast for 2012 touched on how the world's population (though most probably she means the West) are entering the emancipation of men, and how the archetype of the man is changing; slender, Germanic, and in touch with his feminine side; as all men were once first female in their mothers' wombs.
+Li Edelkoort's main forecast for 2012 touched on how the world's population (though most probably she means the West) are entering the emancipation of men, and how the archetype of the man is changing; slender, Germanic, and in touch with his feminine side; as all men were once first female in their mothers' wombs.
 Apparently, humans are growing a closer bond to animals, perhaps, as we try to understand the animal in us.
 And therefore, this season, and next, anything animal sells.
-So...as Wednesday was a regional holiday in Madrid, I went shopping, to take a break from the chaos of unpacking boxes and perfectly hanging oversized panels and purchased the most over-the-top knitted ski hat, complete with 'fur' trim on the interior.
+So, as Wednesday was a regional holiday in Madrid, I went shopping, to take a break from the chaos of unpacking boxes and perfectly hanging oversized panels and purchased the most over-the-top knitted ski hat, complete with 'fur' trim on the interior.
 And here in Madrid the weather has been mostly pleasant, however-it has been colder than I expected Spain to be, during the autumn/winter cusp.
 It's been about 12C and slightly sunny, and apparently winter has struck Amsterdam.
-So, I am anticipating colder temperatures once I return home – if only to break-out my new hat, as I try to understand the animal in me.
+Thus, I am anticipating colder temperatures once I return home–if only to break-out my new hat–as I try to understand the animal within me.